Hyperbolicity of Brunnian links: Subcriteria for S-primeness

 Proposition 6.2.1 in \cite{BM}, the uniqueness of s-sum decomposition for Brunnian links, can simplify the task of showing s-primeness.
 Specifically, as any two tori splitting $L$ are disjoint after isotopy, if a torus $T$ splits $L$ into $L_I$ and $L_J$ and a torus $T'$ splits $L$ into $L_{I'}$ and $L_{J'}$, then one of $L_I \cap L_{I'}$, $L_I \cap L_{J'}$, $L_J \cap L_{I'}$ and $L_J \cap L_{J'}$ is empty.

 \begin{example} For any $m>1,n>2$, Torus($m,n$) is s-prime.
-Up to symmetry, there is only one kind of component, as $C_{ij}$ in Fig \ref{fig:torusprime}.
+Up to symmetry, there is only one kind of component, as $C_{ij}$ in Fig. \ref{fig:torusprime}.
 It suffices to show that no essential torus splits any one of $C_{ij}$, $C_{i-1,j}$ and $C_{i+1,j}$ from the other two.
 Take the cross disk $D_{ij}$.
 By Proposition \ref{prop:simplepattern}(2), no essential torus splits $C_{i+1,j}$ and $C_{ij} \cup C_{i-1,j}$ or splits $C_{i-1,j}$ and $C_{ij} \cup C_{i+1,j}$.

 Suppose there is an essential torus $T$ splitting $C_{ij}$ and $C_{i-1,j} \cup C_{i+1,j}$.
-In $L \cup D_{ij}$, once delete a circle component other than $C_{i+1,j}$, all other circle components split out.
-Thus by Proposition \ref{prop: throw}, $T$ either splits $C_{i-1,j} \cup C_{i+1,j}$ from all the other components, or splits $C_{ij} \cup C_{i+1,j}$ from all the other components.
-For the first case, by the symmetry of $L$, there would be a torus splits $C_{i-3,j} \cup C_{i-1,j}$ from all the other components. by Proposition 6.2.1 in \cite{BM}, this is impossible.
+In $L \cup D_{ij}$, once we delete a circle component other than $C_{i,j+1}$, all other circle components split out.
+Thus by Criterion \ref{prop: throw}, $T$ either splits $C_{i-1,j} \cup C_{i+1,j}$ from all the other components, or splits $C_{ij} \cup C_{i,j+1}$ from all the other components.
+For the first case, by the symmetry of $L$, there would be a torus splitting $C_{i-3,j} \cup C_{i-1,j}$ from all the other components. by Proposition 6.2.1 in \cite{BM}, this is impossible.
 Similarly, the second case is impossible. \end{example}

 \begin{defn} Let $C$ be a component of a Brunnian link $L$.
 If there is an essential torus in $S^3 - L$ splitting $C$ and $L-C$, then $C$ is \emph{multiple}; otherwise, \emph{simple}. \end{defn}

 \begin{example} Carpet(1,3,4) is s-prime.
 Denote this link by $L$.
 Up to symmetry, there are 6 kinds of components.
 We will take cross disks in Fig. \ref{fig:carpet} one by one to show $L$ is s-prime.